 See our recent presentation:

 How do you get one?

 If you are already a member of ACA, great!

-To open your ACA-Members/SDFCU account, go directly to the SDFCU website here to join and select the green "Join" button.
+To open your ACA-Members/SDFCU account, go directly to the SDFCU website here and select the "Join" button.
 Proceed to join by choosing American Citizens Abroad (ACA) under the eligibility "I qualify through my relationship with one of your organizational affiliates".

 If you're not already a member of ACA, join now